 Skip to main content

-Keto Diet vs Paleo Diet
+Keto vs Paleo Diet 2026: Which is Better?

 The keto diet focuses on extreme fat intake (70-75% of calories) to trigger ketosis for rapid weight loss, while paleo emphasizes whole unprocessed foods without specific macronutrient ratios and typically results in more gradual, sustainable weight loss.
 Keto is more restrictive and metabolically demanding; paleo is more flexible and easier to maintain long-term.